Ken Buck: Veterans' health

 Buck proposed privatizing Veterans Administration hospitals so they would "be better run".
 Three months later, he changed positions and his campaign said, "while Buck does indeed believe that private sector providers might do a better job than the VA in delivering health care to veterans, he is not in favor of fully privatizing health care for veterans."

+Congressional prohibition on stock trading

+The congressman supports a prohibition on members of Congress trading in stocks.

+Fiscal Responsibility Act of 2023

+Buck was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 Personal life

 Both of Buck's marriages ended in divorce.
-Buck has two children from his first marriage.
+Buck has two children from his first marriage to Dayna Roane.
 His son Cody (born 1988) is a 2011 graduate of the U.S. Military Academy at West Point, New York.
-Buck and his second wife, Perry, announced their divorce on November 9, 2018, three days after the midterm election.
+Buck married his second wife, Perry, in 1996 and they announced their divorce on November 9, 2018, three days after the midterm election.

-Buck engages in a series of personal boycotts, avoiding purchases that benefit American car companies that took federal bailout money, Nike for supporting Colin Kaepernick, and large tech companies like Facebook, Apple, Amazon, and Google for their approach to competitors, privacy, censorship, and working with the Chinese government.